nacoc01leh/elecq-open-docs/README.md

 ```

 #### Step 1: Obtain OAuth2 Authorization Code
-This API requires the following parameters in addition to the Authorization: Basic header:
+This API requires the following parameters in addition to the Authorization:
 - `redirectUri`
   - The callback URL to which the user will be redirected after authorization.
 Must match the pre-registered URI.
 - `clientId`